 Take a look at our newest video to get a better idea of the impact of the APDA- Greater St. Louis Chapter.

-If you were unable to attend Dr. Perlmutter’s lecture, visit our YouTube channel to watch the video recording of the event!
+If you were unable to attend Dr. Perlmutter’s lecture about research in the PD field, visit our YouTube channel to watch the video recording of the event!

 Thank you to all the presenters, volunteers and people who attended our Family Symposium on October 26!
 Handouts from each of the presenters are available below: